- 1 Surajkund Mela: The biggest craft fair in the world!!

 - Don’t plan to shop around and return to stalls unless they are right next to your entrance.
 I love to see all my options before making a purchase and I wish I had just bought what I liked.
 The fair is HUGE (42.5 acres) and it’s like a maze inside I only saw maybe a quarter of the 1000+ stalls and never made it back to any.
 This is my only regret, I should have bought more of the things on the spot while I had the chance like this gorgeous work of art:

 The Good: Very affordable entry fees.
 On-site parking.
 Performances from people all over the world.
 Robust security presence by both local PD and military – more than 1500 officers last year.
 My daughter decided to try to shake me, she got all of a foot away before a nice police officer turned her around.
-All the vendors were issued credit card machines, mobile ATM’s mean you don’t have to carry around a huge wad of cash.
+All the vendors had been issued credit card machines, mobile ATM’s mean you don’t have to carry around a huge wad of cash – although I do suggest bringing a small wad.
 No shortage of things to do, really something for everyone.
 I LOVED it….
 And so did my kids.

 The Bad: Paths can get muddy, I would avoid visiting right after a rainfall.
 Not wheelchair friendly.
 Next year I hope they get over the casual sexism and make an equal amount of security screenings for men and women.
 There were 3 lines for men and only one for women, many of whom had also had children with them.
 The men waltzed right through while the women were corralled through a long zig-zagged line like cattle.
 I voiced my concern to one of the officers who literally couldn’t have cared less.
 I quickly recovered from that annoyance though when I was surrounded by very talented artists showcasing their work.